JulianNicholls/React-Native-Course/README.md

 ## PROBLEMS

-If you have any unexpected problems, where you have exactly the same code as Stephen but you have big red messages instead of an app
+If you have any unexpected problems, where you have exactly the same code as Stephen but you have big red messages instead of an app.

-**STOP THE SERVER AND RUN `npm start` AGAIN.**
+**TRY STOPPING THE SERVER AND RUNNING `npm start` AGAIN.**

 This is particularly true if you have messages like `Cannot load module "94"` which is truly mystifying :-)

 ## Progress

-  Section 6 - State Management
+  Completed section 6 - State Management

 ## Differences from Stephen